RandomSearch18/a-level-project/docs/readme.md

   - I could use Weblate (<https://weblate.org/>), a tool contributing translations for apps, commonly used by open-source projects

 I would also need to find testers in other countries to ensure that the app meets their expectations for a localised experience.

+#### Routing support for other countries

+At the moment, the app is only intended to work in the UK.
+While it will technically work outside of the UK (only if coordinates are manually specified), that usage is not supported, and I have not invested time into supporting OSM tags that aren't used in the UK.
+Making the routing engine work globally would require the following considerations:

+- Other countries have attributes for roads and paths that may not be present (or may be uncommon) in the UK
+- Certain tags may be more widespread in other countries but see little use in the UK
+  - I would need to investigate how to support them, and what the UK equivalent is (if applicable)
+- Conventions for the use of certain tags or tagging schemes are different in some countries
+  - For example, some local communities may have strong opinions on what is valid when using ambiguous tags like `highway=path` or `natural=wood`
+- Default access restrictions differ between countries.
+I would need to implement access defaults for each country to ensure that the assumptions for access are as accurate as possible
+- Address formats differ between countries.
+The Nominatim service should handle these different format without any extra work from me, I would still need to test this
+- The routing engine prefers public rights of way by default.
+This classification is specific to the UK, and to my knowledge, there is no equivalent in other countries
+  - This could make the "public rights of way" option confusing for non-UK users
+- Routing between countries would be a possibility, so I would need to decide how to handle ferry routes

+#### About screen

+#### Starting point of the map

+#### Legislation compliance

 ## Appendix